top of page

 According to Ayurveda, the tongue reflects the state of Agni (digestive strength) and the presence of Ama (metabolic toxins resulting from inefficient digestion).
 Overnight, this Ama accumulates on the tongue as a coating that can vary in thickness and colour depending on an individual’s constitution and health status.

 While Western medicine typically focuses on the oral cavity for dental hygiene, emerging research increasingly supports what Ayurveda has stated for millennia: the tongue coating can influence oral microbiome balance, digestive signaling, taste perception, and overall gut health.
+Tongue scraping - Jihwa Prakshalana is a structured Ayurvedic intervention designed to gently remove these deposits, thereby supporting both oral and systemic health.

 Clinical and Ayurvedic Benefits of Tongue Scraping